 LIFE HISTORY AND ECOLOGY:

-Eastern garter snakes hibernate during cold weather, often doing so in large communal dens.
+Eastern garter snakes go through a hibernation-like process called brumation during the winter, often doing so in large communal dens.
 Mating takes place soon after emerging from hibernation in the early spring, usually from late March to early May.
 Eastern garter snakes have a very complex system of pheromonal communication.
 The system is used to locate other snakes during the breeding season.
 Males try to mate with as many females as possible.
 “Snake balls” are very common with up to 100 males simultaneously trying to mate with a single female.
 After breeding, females leave the mating area to find a place to give birth.
 Eastern garter snakes are ovoviviparous, which means that they give birth to live young.
 Gestation takes two to three months, with up to 50 young produced in a single litter.
 The young snakes are independent at birth, and have a maximum life expectancy of 10 years.

 Conant, R., J. Collins.
 1991.
 Peterson Field Guides: Reptiles and Amphibians of

 Kevin Pugh, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries